Does a domestic violence charge show up on a background check in Oklahoma?

 The following parties can bring about domestic violence charges.

 - Child/foster child

 - Anyone who currently or previously lived with you (i.e., roommate or housemate)

-The largest penalties at stake in a domestic violence include your career, custody of children, and even your living situation.
+The largest penalties at stake in an Oklahoma domestic violence charge include your career, custody of children, and even your living situation.

 But there are other penalties such as fines and jail time, as well.